William Alexander Hewitt: Family life

-After the war, Hewitt took a job as territory manager for Ford-Ferguson Equipment Distributor.
-While representing Ford, he was invited by a former Alpha Delta Phi fraternity member to a wedding in Santa Barbara with other members of their fraternity.
+After the war, Hewitt took a job as territory manager for a Ford-Ferguson farm equipment distributor.
+While representing Ford, he was invited by one of his Alpha Delta Phi fraternity brothers to a wedding in Santa Barbara with other members of their fraternity.
 During his stay, he met Patricia Deere Wiman.
 Tish, as she was known, was the daughter of Pattie Harris Southall Wiman and Colonel Charles Deere Wiman, President of Deere & Company.
-She was the great-great-granddaughter of the founder Deere & Company.
+She was the great-great-granddaughter of John Deere, the founder Deere & Company.

 Hewitt and Patricia married in 1948.
 In 1955, the couple moved to Moline, Illinois, where Hewitt became chief executive officer of Deere & Company after working for them in San Francisco.
 They had three children.
 Twin girls, Adrienne Deere and Anna Deere Hewitt, were born on July 17, 1955, and christened at Christ Episcopal Church in Moline, IL.
 Alexander Southall Hewitt was born on July 15, 1957, christened at Christ Episcopal Church in Moline, February 1958.

 While the children attended St. Katherine's School, Patricia worked at her Rock Ridge home and at Friendship Farms, their 375-acre equestrian horse farm for breeding and training Arabian horses and growing grains and feed.
-Patricia was an award-winning equestrian, long distant horse rider, horse jump trainer, published photographer, and philanthropist> Her charity work focused on the Red Cross during and after World War II and later on environmental, social causes, and civil rights.
+Patricia was an award-winning equestrian, long distance horse rider, horse jumping trainer, published photographer, and philanthropist.
+Her charity work focused on the Red Cross during and after World War II and later on environmental, social causes, and civil rights.
 "Active in charitable organizations, she sought to fight AIDS, to help disabled children and to ease the plight of American Indians."
 She held meetings for civil rights leaders in her home and organized volunteers and provided disaster relief for families and farmers across the country.